Shubham2886/Blog_React_project/README.md

 - Register an account or log in if you already have an account.
 - Create, view, update, or delete your blogs.
 - Comment on blogs, like, share, or bookmark them.
-- Explore other users' profiles and their activity history.

 ## Contributing
 Contributions are welcome!
 If you find any bugs or want to suggest new features, please open an issue or submit a pull request.